PdoyleC/everyday-life/README.md

 ## API error and feedback
-Here are the examples that are absolutely fine: three 401s on mount when not logged in, which we just discussed; 401 error when going to sign up/ sign in page, which happens when we check if we need to redirect a logged in user away from these pages.
+Here are the examples that are absolutely fine: three 401s on mount when not logged in, 401 error when going to sign up/ sign in page, which happens when we check if we need to redirect a logged in user away from these pages.
 A 401 error when providing incorrect form input such as submitting the sign in form without entering a username.
 And 401 error when an access token has expired, it is refreshed in the background and the request eventually succeeds.